The Hyundai Project at LACMA

 The Hyundai Project: Alejandro G. Iñárritu

 As the third exhibition of the The Hyundai Project, Hyundai is pleased to support Alejandro G. Iñárritu's latest work, <CARNE y ARENA (Virtually present, Physically invisible)>, which is a conceptual virtual reality installation that explores the human condition of immigrants and refugees.
-Having premiered in May at the 70th Cannes Film Festival as its first virtual reality Official Selection, and produced and financed by Legendary Entertainment and Fondazione Prada, the extensive full version will open at LACMA on July 2, 2017—the first U.S. museum to debut this installation.
+Having premiered in May 2017 at the 70th Cannes Film Festival as its first virtual reality Official Selection, and produced and financed by Legendary Entertainment and Fondazione Prada, the extensive full version is on view at LACMA from July 2, 2017—the first U.S. museum to debut this installation.

 Centered around a 6 ½-minute solo virtual reality experience that reunites frequent collaborators Iñárritu and Emmanuel Lubezki alongside producer Mary Parent and ILMxLAB, <CARNE y ARENA> employs state-of-the-art immersive technology to create a multi-narrative light space with human characters.
 Based on true accounts, the superficial lines between subject and bystander are blurred and bound together, allowing individuals to walk in a vast space and thoroughly live a fragment of the refugees’ personal journeys.